midnightntwrk/midnight-architecture/specification/zkir-v2.md

 ### Public Inputs

+Public inputs are implemented by a pair of ZKIR instructions, `declare_pub_input` and `pi_skip`.
 During the rehearsal phase, a complete vector of public inputs is built.
 This includes the public inputs for branches that were taken, whose values are in the proof preimage's public inputs.
 It also includes public inputs for branches that were not taken.
 Additionally, a vector of public input *skips* is built that is a vector of optional counts.
+Each element of the public input skip vector represents a corresponding `pi_skip` instruction in the ZKIR circuit.
-A count in the public input skips indicates a consecutive sequence of public inputs that were skipped during off-chain execution.
+A count in the public input skips indicates a sequence of public inputs that were skipped during off-chain execution.

-Public inputs are implemented by a pair of ZKIR instructions, `declare_pub_input` and `pi_skip`.
+No count (`None`) indicates a sequence of public inputs that were not skipped.

 Each `declare_pub_input` instruction is covered by exactly one `pi_skip` instruction that follows it somewhere in the ZKIR instruction sequence.
 A `pi_skip` instruction can cover multiple `declare_pub_input` instructions.